neurospin/scripts/2013_imagen_anat_vgwas_gpu/README.md

 $ make
 ```

-You need to modify auto_wf.sh and run the script to produce workflows:
+You need to modify auto_wf.sh and run the script to produce map workflows:
 ```
 /neurospin/brainomics/2013_imagen_anat_vgwas_gpu/lib/brainomics/ml/mulm_gpu/mulm/extra/auto_wf.sh
 ```

 and then workflows will be produced for map process.
-All the bash job workflows have been saved in :
+All the bash job workflows have been saved in as example; you need to reproduce them when you change account :

 * [Map Processing Bash Jobs on github](https://github.com/neurospin/scripts/tree/master/2013_imagen_anat_vgwas_gpu/scripts/02_map_process_on_cluster/bash_jobs)
 * Map Processing soma workflow Jobs on nfs: /neurospin/brainomics/2013_imagen_anat_vgwas_gpu/workflows/swf_jobs.tar.gz